Media Services pricing

 Advanced Encryption Standard (AES) Keys

-Note: Through June 30, 2018, all input resolutions (up to 1920x1200) will be charged with the S1 Meter.
-Starting November 1, 2017, usage will be metered according to the Supported Input Resolutions shown below.
+Note—Through October 31, 2017, all input resolutions (up to 1920 x 1200) will be charged with the S1 meter.
+Starting November 1, 2017, usage will be metered according to the supported input resolutions shown below.

 Support & SLA

 - Technical support for all generally available services, including Azure Media Services, is available through Azure Support, starting at $29/month.
 Billing and subscription management support is provided at no cost.

 - We guarantee 99.9% availability of REST API transactions for Media Services encoding, indexing, packaging, and content protection services.
 Streaming has a 99.9% availability guarantee for existing media content when at least one streaming unit is purchased.
 For Live Channels, we guarantee external connectivity for running channels at least 99.9% of the time.
 Availability is calculated over a monthly billing cycle.
 Preview services don’t have an SLA.
 To learn more, visit the Azure SLA page.

 Adding media reserved units to your account ensures that multiple files are processed concurrently, and changing the type of the media reserved unit affects the speed at which the files are processed.
 For example, if your account had three media reserved units of type S1, then up to three files will be processed concurrently.
 By changing the type of reserved unit to S3, each individual file processes faster.
 See our documentation for more information.

 Yes, you can scale the number of media reserved units in your account.
 While there are default limits in the Azure Portal, for example a maximum of 25 S2 media reserved units, these are soft limits.
 You can contact us if you need higher limits.